sfarrens/sfof/docs/readme.md

 3. The total number of pieces required.
 4. The desired amount of overlap between pieces.
 (Default value is 0.5 degrees)

-For example, the following command will split the input file2 (100 deg<sup>2</sup>) into 4 pieces with an overlap of 0.5 degrees between each piece:
+For example, the following command will split the input file (100 deg<sup>2</sup>) into 4 pieces with an overlap of 0.5 degrees between each piece:

 > \>> cat_split --input_file FILE_NAME --ra_lower 30.0 --ra_upper 4.0